-- (1) A person who intends conveying or who has conveyed or who is conveying an amount of cash or a bearer negotiable instrument in excess of the prescribed amount to or from the Republic must, on demand, report the prescribed particulars concerning that conveyance to a person authorised by the Minister for this purpose. - [subsection (1) substituted by section 8 of Act 11 of 2008] - (2) A person authorised in terms of subsection (1) must without delay send a copy of the report to the Centre.
+(1) A person who intends conveying or who has conveyed or who is conveying an amount of cash or a bearer negotiable instrument in excess of the prescribed amount to or from the Republic must, on demand, report the prescribed particulars concerning that conveyance to a person authorised by the Minister for this purpose.

+(2) A person authorised in terms of subsection (1) must without delay send a copy of the report to the Centre.